+'''

 Timestep too small

+'''

 is not actually due to non-convergence.
 It means that, because of the nature of your circuit, to achieve the required accuracy, a time step smaller than the minimum permissible was needed.
-This can happen if you perform a very long transient analysis on a circuit with relatively short time constants.
-If you get this message, you can try reducing the minimum time step with the MinTimeStep simulator option.
-The default value for MinTimeStep is 1e-9\max time step and the max time step defaults to (Tstop-Tstart)/50 where Tstop and Tstart are respectively the stop and start times of the transient analysis.
-This option can be set in the user interface.
+The default value for the minimum time step is 1e-18 or 1e-9\max-time-step whichever is the smaller.
+This error can be fixed by setting a lower value for the minimum time step and can be set in the user interface.
 See User's Manual/Analysis Modes/Transient Analysis/Setting up a Transient Analysis/Time Step.